Ghadar Mutiny: Coordination

-Along with Rash Behari Bose, Sachin Sanyal and Kartar Singh, Pingle became one of the main coordinators of the attempted mutiny in February 1915.
+Along with Rash Behari Bose, Sachin Sanyal and Kartar Singh Sarabha, Pingle became one of the main coordinators of the attempted mutiny in February 1915.
 Under Rash Behari, Pingle issued intensive propaganda for revolution from December 1914, sometimes disguised as Shyamlal, a Bengali; sometimes Ganpat Singh, a Punjabi.

 Setting a date

 Confident of being able to rally the Indian sepoy, the plot for the mutiny took its final shape.
 The 23rd Cavalry in Punjab was to seize weapons and kill their officers while on roll call on 21 February.
 This was to be followed by mutiny in the 26th Punjab, which was to be the signal for the uprising to begin, resulting in an advance on Delhi and Lahore.
-The Bengal revolutionaries contacted the Sikh troops stationed at Dacca through letters of introduction sent by Sikh soldiers of Lahore, and succeeded in winning them over.
+The Bengal revolutionaries contacted the Sikh troops stationed at Dhaka through letters of introduction sent by Sikh soldiers of Lahore, and succeeded in winning them over.
 The Bengal cell was to look for the Punjab Mail entering the Howrah Station the next day (which would have been cancelled if Punjab was seized) and was to strike immediately.